 BSB: 066 136 Acct No: 0090 1972

 UEC membership is prorated for new members throughout the year.
 Note that family membership is applicable to family members who live at the same address.

 Student membership is for those in full time education and junior membership is applicable to those between 14 and 18 years of age.
 Junior members under 16 may only dive with their legal guardian or parent and under 18 must have a signed parental consent form to dive with a nominated buddy.

 Membership fees are payable on a financial year basis (i.e. July 1st to June 30th).
-The fees for the financial year 1st July 2016 to 30th June 2017 are as per the table below.
+The fees for the financial year 1st July 2018 to 30th June 2019 are as per the table above.

 There is no obligation to join after completing the nomination dive but you will only ever be able to do one nomination dive before joining the club.